-The fidelity bonds are required for the following purposes:
+The fidelity bond is required for the following purposes:

-- To cover losses incurred due to frauds committed by employees
+- To cover losses incurred due to fraud committed by employees

-- To minimize the impact of losses arising out of frauds by third parties
+- To minimize the impact of losses arising out of fraud by third parties

-- To safeguard the company’s assets against frauds
+- To safeguard the company’s assets against fraud

-So, it can be seen that fidelity bonds are the type of insurance policies that cover the loss of forgery, theft, misuse of assets, etc. These are usually used by companies with a large employee base and having access to valuable assets or sensitive information.
+So, it can be seen that fidelity bonds are the type of insurance policy that covers the loss of forgery, theft, misuse of assets, etc. Companies with a large employee base usually use these and have access to valuable assets or sensitive information.

 This is a guide to Fidelity Bonds.
-Here we also discuss the introduction and how does fidelity bond work? along with types and uses.
+Here we also discuss the introduction and how it works with types and uses.
 You may also have a look at the following articles to learn more –